PennockProjects/JAMStart/content/articles/ops/AWSStaticSiteCodePipeline.md

 ## AWS CodePipeline

-The AWS CodePipeline will perform three tasks.
+Create an AWS CodePipeline that will perform three tasks.
 1) Attach and watch a GitHub repo branch for changes
 2) Initiate AWS Codebuild and generate your Nuxt 3 Static Site
 3) Copy the built Nuxt Static Site into your S3 site bucket

-Creating a pipeline
+### Create a CodePipeline
+From AWS Console find CodePipeline and choose 'Create'

 - Create a unique name for the pipeline
 - Choose Queued